MobilityData/gbfs/README.md

 * **Speculative features are discouraged.**
 Each new addition to the spec adds complexity.
 We want to avoid additions to the spec that do not provide additional value to the shared mobility end user.

-## Specification Versioning
-To enable the evolution of GBFS, including changes that would otherwise break backwards-compatibility with consuming applications, GBFS documentation is versioned.
-Semantic versions are established by a git tag in the form of `vX.Y` where `X.Y` is the version name.
-Multiple changes (commits) may be batched into a single new release.

-A whole integer increase is used for breaking changes (MAJOR changes).
-A decimal increase is used for non-breaking changes (MINOR changes or patches).

-Examples of breaking changes include:

-* Adding or removing a required endpoint or field
-* Changing the data type or semantics of an existing field

-Examples of non-breaking changes include:

-* Adding or removing an optional endpoint or field
-* Adding or removing enum values
-* Modifying documentation or spec language in a way that clarifies semantics or recommended practices

-#### Version Release Cycles
-* There is no strict limitation on the frequency of MAJOR releases, but the GBFS community aims to limit the MAJOR releases to 2 or fewer every 12 months.
-To limit releases, breaking changes can be batched together.
-* MINOR changes may be applied at any time.
-There is no guideline to limit the number of MINOR changes.
-MINOR changes may be batched or released immediately, at the discretion of the pull request author and advocate.
-* GBFS documentation will include a designated long-term support (LTS) branch.
-The LTS branch would maintain its LTS status for at least 2 years, after which a new LTS release and branch would be designated.
-The LTS branch will be determined according to the GBFS voting process.
-Non-breaking changes (MINOR) will be applied to the LTS branch when relevant.

 ## Systems Catalog - Systems Implementing GBFS
 There are now over 500 shared mobility systems publishing GBFS worldwide.
 This list contains all known systems publishing GBFS feeds and is maintained by the GBFS community.
 This is an incomplete list.
 If you have or are aware of a system that doesn’t appear on the list please add it.